Blacks Beach in San Diego: 8 Things You May Not Know | La Jolla Beaches

 You may see a ‘no beach access sign,’ but it does indeed get you down to Black’s Beach.

-Head past the fork in the road that connects to Ho Chi Minh trail (that part dead-ends); it’ll seem like you can’t go any further, but look to the right for a path with some man-made stairs.
+Pass the fork in the road that connects to the Ho Chi Minh trail; it’ll seem like a dead end, to the right there’s a path with some man-made stairs.

 From La Jolla Farms: